caseyshields/breathe/docs/concepts.md

 # Breathing in Game

 Putting bio-rhythms on the screen is a really neat way to embody the Player in the game avatar.
-As you suggested before, a hud meter seems inappropriate for this.
+To help with this immersion, game objects might synchronize their properties with this cycle.
-Instead we could have some global timer which all game objects can refer to.
-Game objects could then synchronize motions or properties with this cycle.
+The user can then intuit the rhythm without breaking attention from the avatar or game world.
-This way the user can intuit the rhythm without breaking attention from the avatar or game world.
+Architecturally, this implies a single point of reference in the game session which any component can look up the current value.

 - Breathing
   - Rate is voluntary so avatar can lead player